minhnguyentt0122-code/aakea-project-demo/README.md

-# 🛋️ E-commerce Furniture System (BA Portfolio Project)
+# 🛋️ E-commerce Furniture System
 ## 📌 Overview

 This project is a **Business Analysis & Product Design portfolio** for an **e-commerce furniture platform** targeting the **US–Europe market**.